 The oil in the pump should be clear, if the oil is cloudy or discoloured, it is contaminated with process vapours.
-Use the following procedure to decontaminate the oil:

-- Look at the condition of the oil in the oil sightglass (Figure 1, item 12).
+- Look at the condition of the oil in the oil sight-glass (Figure 1, item 12).
 If the oil is cloudy or discoloured, continue with the procedure at Step 2 below. - 2.
 Close the vacuum system isolation-valve. - 3.
 Turn the gas-ballast control fully anti-clockwise. - 4.
 Operate the pump until the oil is clear.